spacetelescope/jwst/docs/jwst/skymatch/README.rst

   (Default = 4.0)

-* ``binwidth``: Bin width, in sigma, used to sample the distribution of pixel brightness values in order to compute the sky background statistics.
+* ``binwidth``: Bin width, in sigma, used to sample the distribution of pixel brightness values in order to compute the sky background using statistics that require binning such as `mode` and `midpt`.
   (Default = 0.1)